-Conversion risk The risk that fluctuations in the assets held, particularly in the period before retirement savings are accessed, leads to uncertainty over the benefit amount likely to be received.
-In the lifestyle arrangement made available to members (see the Scheme's Summary of Investment Arrangements), as members approach retirement the Trustee increases the proportion of assets that more closely match how they expect members to access their retirement savings.
-The Trustee keeps the appropriateness of its strategy under review.
-Retirement income risk The risk that a member's retirement income falls short of the amount expected, whether this is due to lower investment returns than expected or insufficient contributions being paid.
+Conversion risk The risk that fluctuations in the value of assets held, particularly in the period before retirement savings are accessed, leads to uncertainty over the benefit amount likely to be received.
+In the lifestyle arrangement made available to members (see the Scheme's Summary of Investment Arrangements), as members approach retirement, the Trustee increases the proportion of assets that more closely match how they expect members to access their retirement savings.
+The Trustee keeps the appropriateness of this strategy under review.
+Retirement income risk The risk that a member's retirement income falls short of the amount expected, whether this is due to lower than expected investment returns or insufficient contributions being paid.
 The Trustee periodically reviews the appropriateness of the fund range offered to members to ensure member outcomes can be maximized, whilst providing communication to members from time to time explaining the importance of the level of contributions.
 Ultimately, this risk lies with each individual member.
 Inflation risk The risk that the investments do not provide a return at least in line with inflation, thus eroding the purchasing power of the retirement savings.
 The Trustee makes available investment options that are expected to provide a long-term real rate of return.

-6.3 The following risks have been considered in the context of both the DB and DC section:
+6.3 The following risks have been considered in the context of both the DB and DC section.

-Investment manager risk The Trustee monitors the performance of each of the Scheme's investment managers on a regular basis in addition to having meetings with each investment manager as necessary.
-The Trustee has a written agreement with each investment manager, which contains a number of restrictions on how each investment manager may operate.
-Concentration risk Each investment manager is expected to manage broadly diversified portfolios and to spread assets across a number of individual shares and securities.
-Currency risk The Scheme's liabilities are denominated in sterling.
+The Trustee monitors the performance of each of the Scheme's managers on a regular basis in addition to having meetings with each manager as necessary.
+The Trustee has a written agreement with each manager, which contains a number of restrictions on how the manager may operate.
+Each manager is expected to manage broadly diversified portfolios and to spread assets across a number of individual shares and securities.
+The Scheme's liabilities are denominated in sterling.
 The Scheme may gain exposure to overseas currencies by investing in assets that are denominated in a foreign currency or via currency management.
-Currency hedging is employed to manage the impact of exchange rate fluctuations.
-Loss of investment The risk of loss of investment by each investment manager and custodian is assessed by the Trustee.
+Currency hedging may be employed to manage the impact of exchange rate fluctuations.
+The risk of loss of investment by each manager and custodian is assessed by the Trustee.
 This includes losses beyond those caused by market movements (e.g. default risk, operational errors or fraud).
-Sponsor risk The risks of the Sponsoring Company ceasing to exist, which for reasons of prudence, the Trustee has taken into account when setting the asset allocation strategy.
+The risks of the sponsoring employer ceasing to exist, which for reasons of prudence, the Trustee has taken into account when setting the Scheme's investment strategy.
 This can be difficult to quantify.
-The Trustee is monitoring the sponsor covenant on an ongoing basis.
-Governance risk Each investment manager is expected to undertake good stewardship and positive engagement in relation to the assets held.
-The Trustee monitors these and will report on the managers' practices in their annual Implementation Statement.
-ESG/Climate risk The Trustee has considered long-term financial risks to the Scheme and believes that ESG factors, as well as climate risk, are potentially financially material.
+The Trustee monitors the employer covenant on an ongoing basis.
+Each manager is expected to undertake good stewardship and positive engagement in relation to the assets held.
+The Trustee monitors these practices and will report on these in the annual Implementation Statement.
+The Trustee has considered long-term financial risks to the Scheme and believes that environmental, social and governance ("ESG") factors, as well as climate risk, are potentially financially material.
 The Trustee will continue to develop its policy to consider these, alongside other factors, when selecting or reviewing the Scheme's investments in order to avoid unexpected losses.